-Caïssa is the goddess of strategy and gamesmanship – but more specifically she is generally regarded as the goddess and patron saint of the game chess.
-Her existence is thought to have predated the creation of chess in the 6th century, however she did not become a popular deity until the 19th and 20th century when the game of chess became one the world’s foremost competitive and recreational board games.
+Caïssa is the goddess of strategy and gamesmanship – but more specifically, she is generally regarded as the goddess and patron saint of the game chess.
+Her existence is thought to have predated the creation of chess in the 6th century, however, she did not become a popular deity until the 19th and 20th century, when the game of chess became one of the world’s foremost competitive and recreational board games.

 WEIGHT: 129 lbs.

-Other than that she remained as neutral as possible and spectated the tournament, as well as many other strategic encounters throughout the multiverse and across the spacetime continuum.
-In her life there are only two instances in which she actually physically participated in an event.
-The first time she was forced into action was when she fell into a trap set up by the goddesses of the 5th Oblivion, Sedah and Nevaeh.
-They had devised a plan to imprison her for the purposes of forcing her to imprint her essence on their young protegé Slate so that she could add the power of an incredibly strategic mind to her wide repertoire of abilities.
-Caïssa’s initial attempts to escape were thwarted for despite her status as a goddess and master strategist, she was still at the mercy of 3 goddesses – and in most cases, 3 goddesses will easily overpower one.
-Fortunately, Caïssa had been in contact with a powerful telepath from earth who was sympathetic to her situation.
-The two of them had been involved in a decades-long cosmic chess match against one another and after Caïssa had failed to make her next move in the allotted time, her opponent came looking for her.
-The telepath found her in the 5th Oblivion and they used the combined power of their strategic minds to outmaneuver Sedah, Nevaeh and Slate, thus allowing Caïssa to escape from the realm.
+Other than that, she remained as neutral as possible, and spectated the tournament, as well as many other strategic encounters throughout the multiverse and across the space-time continuum.
+In her life, there were only two instances in which she actually physically participated in an event.
+The first time she was forced into action was when she fell into a trap, set up by the goddesses of the 5th Oblivion, Sedah and Nevaeh.
+They had devised a plan to imprison her, for the purposes of forcing her to imprint her essence on their young protegé, Slate, so that she could add the power of an incredibly strategic mind to her wide repertoire of abilities.
+Caïssa’s initial attempts to escape were thwarted, for despite her status as a goddess and master strategist, she was still at the mercy of three goddesses – and in most cases, three goddesses will easily overpower one.
+Fortunately, Caïssa had been in contact with a powerful telepath from Earth, who was sympathetic to her situation.
+The two of them had been involved in a decades-long cosmic chess match against one another, and after Caïssa had failed to make her next move in the allotted time, her opponent came looking for her.
+The telepath found her in the 5th Oblivion, and they used the combined power of their strategic minds to outmaneuver Sedah, Nevaeh and Slate, thus allowing Caïssa to escape from the realm.

-Her next foray into action was more voluntary, and took place on Earth in New Orleans in the 23rd century.
-Two otherworldly villains – War Chess and Queen Immortal – set out to kidnap the young hyper-human orphan Kina, with the goal of absorbing her immense chronokinetic energy, thus increasing their own powers to nearly god-like levels.
-The pair arrived at the special Group Home where she stayed and proceeded to wreak havoc.
-Francine Fray (aka Placebo) was the governess of The Home and a powerful telepathic hyper-being.
-She along with her old friend Magnanimous and his hero squad the Phenomenals, consisting of Anamorph, Kaneita Rain, Peter Philadelphia, had managed to barely thwart a previous attack by the Queen Immortal.
-But now with War Chess by her side this attack was infinitely tougher to deal with.
+Her next foray into action was more voluntary, and took place on Earth, in New Orleans, in the 23rd century.
+Two otherworldly villains – War Chess and Queen Immortal – set out to kidnap the young hyper-human orphan, Kina, with the goal of absorbing her immense chronokinetic energy, thus increasing their own powers to nearly god-like levels.
+The pair arrived at the special group home where she stayed and proceeded to wreak havoc.
+Francine Fray (aka Placebo) was the governess of The Home, and a powerful telepathic hyper-being.
+She, along with her old friend Magnanimous and his hero squad, the Phenomenals, consisting of Anamorph, Kaneita Rain and Peter Philadelphia, had managed to barely thwart a previous attack by the Queen Immortal.
+But now, with War Chess by her side, this attack was infinitely tougher to deal with.

-In the aftermath of the battle, the heroes celebrated but Magnanimous was confused by the presence of the mysterious ethereal being and how she’d managed to help them win the battle despite barely lifting a finger.
-That is when Placebo told them all about Caïssa and how she had assisted them with her psionic battle strategy abilities.
+In the aftermath of the battle, the heroes celebrated, but Magnanimous was confused by the presence of the mysterious ethereal being, and how she’d managed to help them win the battle, despite barely lifting a finger.
+That was when Placebo told them all about Caïssa, and how she had assisted them with her psionic battle strategy abilities.
 The others all gathered around to thank her, but Caïssa remained completely silent, simply nodded in acceptance of their gratitude, then vanished.